-If you would like to have your child participate in this program, click on the link below to sign them up online or stop by the Main Office and fill out an enrollment form If you have more than one child attending the school, list the names of all children in this school.
+If you would like to have your child participate in this program, fill out the form below and return it to your child’s school AS SOON AS POSSIBLE.
+If you have more than one child attending the school, list the names of all children in this school.

 Please be sure to indicate on the form if your child has any food allergies.
 If your child has a food allergy, you as the parent are responsible for checking all food labels when the food arrives home.
 Avondale School District as well as Blessings in a Backpack-Michigan, Community Foundation of Greater Rochester and Meijer will not be held responsible for any accidental food allergen exposure.

 Return the below form to your child’s school OR, sign your child(ren) up to receive Blessings in a Backpack online at: https://forms.gle/PenBsXw6fhZ7opKz5.